 - personnel policy inconsistent with the public interest in this area.

-Key issues that need to be addressed:
+Key issues that need to be resolved:

 - ineffectiveness of activities and even sabotage of reforms by the HCJ by the majority of its judges, whose activity enhances the public perception of the prevalent corruption and clientelism in the judiciary;